Suzanne Gibson-Foy:

 June 2026

-The man in the three pictures is Carlos Viktor, Suzanne’s husband.
+The man in the pictures is Carlos Viktor, Suzanne’s husband.
 As many are aware, he has Metastatic Prostate Cancer, that is, stage 4 terminal cancer.
-In 2025, after months of pain and becoming bedbound followed by a month in hospital over December he was diagnosed with terminal cancer.
-His fate sealed, he then, with the support of Suzanne, proceeded to suffer through five months of harsh chemotherapy along with hormone therapy, in order to exchange an amount of time and suffering for a chance at a semi-normal existence before having to walk the final path.
-He lost his hair, suffered poly-neuropathy, could not walk properly, became emotionally unstable, was humbled and lost his spark for life.
+In 2025, after months of pain and becoming bedbound, followed in December by a month in hospital, he was diagnosed with terminal cancer.
+Unless there is divine intervention, his fate is sealed.
+Then, in the new year, 2026, with the support of Suzanne, he proceeded to suffer through five months of harsh chemotherapy along with hormone therapy.
+‘The Triple’ as it is known in prostate cancer care.
+The plan was to exchange an amount of time and suffering for a chance at a semi-normal existence before having to walk the final path.
+He lost his hair, suffered polyneuropathy, could not walk properly, became incontinent and emotionally unstable.
+He was humbled and lost his spark for life.
 And Suzanne was there for all of it, both as witness and participant.
+(Carlos Viktor will not mind the reveal, as he is a storyteller himself and is happy to share, especially if it is of use to others).

 Carlos Viktor having Fun